airmanfair/recruiters_look_here/WAN_optimizer_project_preview/WAN_optimizer_preview.md

 A WAN Optimizer is a concrete example of a middlebox application that violates the end-to-end principle, but because of the substantial benefits it provides, it has become a common occurance in the network.
 Companies like Riverbed and Blue Coat specialize in providing propriatary WAN Optimizer solutions to enterprise customers.
 You'll be building a simplified version of solutions that such companies provide.

-#### Logistics

-- This assignment should be implemented in Python 2.
-- The project is due on Friday, November 17th, at 11:59pm.
-- You'll submit your code using `ok`.
-You should submit two files: one named `simple_wan_optimizer.py` (for part 1) and one named `lbfs_wan_optimizer.py` (for part 2).
-You should not modify or submit the other python files provided.

-#### Resources

-- If you have questions, first take a look at the [FAQ section](#faq).
-If your question isn't answered there, post to Piazza.

-## Provided Code

-We've provided a few files that you will need to familiarize yourself with:

-  - `wan_optimizer.py`: This file defines `BaseWanOptimizer`, a class that both of your WAN optimizers should subclass.  `BaseWanOptimizer` implements a few methods that allow our test code to connect the WAN optimizer to a wide area network, and to connect clients to the WAN optimizer.
-It also includes a `send` function, which you should use to send packets from the WAN optimizer.
-The only method you'll need to implement is `receive`, which accepts a packet (which may be coming from the WAN, or from one of the directly connected clients) and determines where to send that packet, and whether any compression should be done.
-  - `tcp_packet.py`: This file defines the packet class that's used for sending data.
-  - `wan.py`: This file defines `Wan`, a class that handles forwarding data between two WAN optimizers connected across a wide area network.
-It keeps track of how much data has been sent, which we'll use to test that your WANOptimizer is sufficiently reducing the amount of data sent.
-  - `client.py`: This file defines `EndHost`, a class that reads an input file, breaks that file into packets, and sends the packets over the network.
-This class is used in `project3_tests.py` to test that your WAN optimizers correctly sends data.
-  - `project3_tests.py`: This file defines tests you can use to verify that your code is working correctly.
-As example, to run the `send_less_than_one_block` test (which verifies that your WAN optimizer can correctly forward a small amount of data that's less than the part 1 block size) on the WAN optimizer in `simple_wan_optimizer.py`:

-        $ python project3_tests.py --middlebox-name simple_wan_optimizer --send-less-than-one-block

-    You may find the `--run-all` flag useful, which will run all of the tests.
-The file containing each test has a description of the test's functionality; all individual test files are located in the `tests` directory.
-We will run additional tests when grading your project, and you are encouraged to write your own tests.
-As with project 2, you're welcome to share your tests via Piazza with others, but run other students' tests at your own risk!

-  - `utils.py`: This file defines utility functions that may be helpful.

-Packets are forwarded by calling the `receive` function on the next element in the network.
-You should not be forwarding packets yourself by calling `receive`; instead, your code should use the `send` method in `BaseWanOptimizer` to send packets out a particular port.

-__The only files you should modify are `simple_wan_optimizer.py` and `lbfs_wan_optimizer.py`.__

 ## Part 1

 The first part of the assignment will help you get started with some middlebox functionality by implementing simple data de-duplication.
 For this part of the assignment, you should fill in the `receive` method if the `WanOptimizer` class defined in `simple_wan_optimizer.py`.